tglane/socketwrapper/README.md

 ### span<typename TYPE>
 >#include "socketwrapper/span.hpp" (also included by all socket headers)

 Non owning abstraction of a view to memory used to generalize the interface to the reading and sending methods of the socket classes.
-Can be created from various container/array types.
+Can be created from all container types that can be represented by a pointer and a length.
 The interface of the span class is the same as for most std container classes (providing begin(), end(), front(), back(), empty(), size(), get(), data()).
 Methods:
 - Constructor: